Our Family of Companies

 2. Helps you track your investment strategy.
 If you have a small amount of money in an old account, you may not pay as much attention.
 If your investment goals change, you may forget to update your old account, which means your money may not be invested as you'd like.

 Life happens and people do forget about money in old retirement plans.
-In fact, the National Registry of Unclaimed Retirement Benefits is a free resource that can help you locate lost or forgotten benefits.
-By rolling over to your current 401(k), you don't risk losing track of an old account.
+In fact, the National Registry of Unclaimed Retirement Benefits is a free resource that can help you locate lost or forgotten benefits.1 By rolling over to your current 401(k), you don't risk losing track of an old account.

 Rolling Over Your 401(k) to an IRA

 Transferring to your new 401(k) is not your only option.
-You could also move the money to an Individual Retirement Account (IRA), a retirement plan you open and manage outside of work.
+You could also move the money to an individual retirement account (IRA), a retirement plan you open and manage outside of work.

 • If you already own an IRA, you could transfer your old 401(k) funds into your existing account.